 We rely heavily on the proper functioning and availability of our information systems for our operations as well as for providing value-added services to our customers.
 Our information systems, including our accounting, communications and data processing systems, are integral to the efficient operation of our business.
 It is critical that the data processed by these systems remains confidential, as it often includes competitive customer information, confidential customer payment and transaction information, employee records and key financial and operational results and statistics.
 The sophistication of efforts by hackers, foreign governments, cyber-terrorists, and cyber-criminals, acting individually or in coordinated groups, to launch distributed denial of service attacks or other coordinated attacks that may cause service outages, gain inappropriate or block legitimate access to systems or information, or result in other business interruptions has continued to increase.
-The rapid evolution and increased adoption of artificial intelligence technologies may also intensify our cybersecurity risks.
 We utilize third-party service providers who have access to our systems and certain sensitive data, which exposes us to additional security risks, particularly given the complex and evolving laws and regulations regarding privacy and data protection.
-While we and our third-party service providers have experienced cyber-attacks and attempted breaches of our and their information technology systems and networks or similar events from time to time, no such incidents have been, individually or in the aggregate, material to us.
+While we have experienced attempted cyber-attacks and attempted breaches of our information technology systems and networks or similar events from time to time, no such incidents have been, individually or in the aggregate, material to us.
+Our third-party service providers have also experienced similar attempted cyber-attacks and attempted breaches, which have thus far been mitigated by us through preventative, detective and responsive measures.
 Cyber incidents that impact the security, availability, reliability, speed, accuracy or other proper functioning of our systems, information and measures, including outages, computer viruses, break-ins and similar disruptions, could have a significant impact on our operations.